Book an Appointment at Synergy Sports Medicine & Rehabilitation (WALLACE) - Near Lansdowne Ave and Bloor Street West

 Please note that we have a 24-hour cancellation policy in effect.
-You may make appointment changes, cancellations or select a virtual option any time online; you may also notify us of a cancellation by phone/voicemail (even outside of clinic hours).
+You may make appointment changes, cancellations or select a virtual option up to 24 hours prior to your appointment online; you may also notify us of a cancellation by phone/voicemail (even outside of clinic hours).

 Synergy East: 416-551-8715 Synergy West: 416-703-3525